Plateletpheresis: Platelet collection

 The separation of individual blood components is done with a specialized centrifuge (see apheresis).
 The earliest manual forms of thrombapheresis are done by the separation of platelets from multiple bags of whole blood collected from donors or blood sellers.
 Since each blood bag (usually 250 mL or 500 mL) contains a relatively small number of platelets, it can take as many as a dozen blood bags (usually from five to ten bags, depending on the size of the blood bags and each donor's platelet count) to accumulate a single unit of platelets (enough for one patient).
 This greatly increases the risks of the transfusion.
 Each unit of platelets separated from donated whole blood is called a "platelet concentrate".

 Modern automatic thrombapheresis allows blood donors to give a portion of their platelets, while keeping their red blood cells and at least a portion of blood plasma.
 Therefore, no more than three units of platelets are generally harvested in any one sitting from a donor.
 Most donors will donate a "single" or "double" unit, however the occurrence of "triples" has been increasing as more suitable donors are recruited.

 Because platelets have a shelf life of just five days, more platelet donors are always needed.
 Some centers are experimenting with seven-day platelets, but this requires additional testing and the lack of any preservative solutions means that the product is far more effective when fresh.

 Even though red blood cells can also be collected in the process, many blood donation organizations do not do so because it takes much longer for the human body to replenish their loss.
 In addition, some (though not all) centers defer further platelet donations until the red blood cells can be replenished.

 In most cases, blood plasma is returned to the donor as well.
 However, in locations that have plasma processing facilities, a part of the donor's plasma can also be collected in a separate blood bag (see plasmapheresis).
-For example, in Australia around 5.9×1011 platelets and 580ml of plasma might be collected from an 88kg donor.
+For example, in Australia around 5.9×1011 platelets and 580 mL of plasma might be collected from an 88 kg donor.